-| Tuition and Credit Information | |
+Tuition and Credit Information

-| Cost per credit | $1,875* |
+Cost per credit $1,875*

-| Total credits | 24 |
+Total credits 24

-| Estimated tuition | $45,000 |
+Estimated tuition $45,000

-| Deposit | $500 (waived for veterans) |
+Deposit $500 (waived for veterans)

-| Additional annual fees |
+Additional annual fees

-Financial Aid & Scholarships
+Financial Aid

-For detailed guidance on federal and state loans, contact the UC Law SF Financial Aid Office.
+For detailed guidance on federal and private loans, contact the UC Law SF Financial Aid Office.
 For any other questions about funding your degree, contact an enrollment specialist who can walk you through your options.

 Full-time and part-time students (U.S. citizens and permanent residents only) must be enrolled in at least 5 credits in a given term to be eligible for federal financial aid.
 Students taking fewer than 5 credits are not eligible for federal loans but may explore alternative financing options.

 Eligible Master of Legal Studies (MLS) students are encouraged to apply for federal financial aid by completing the Free Application for Federal Student Aid (FAFSA).
+Students must apply for federal financial aid each academic year.

 UC Law SF FAFSA Code: G03947